 - 1. Implement the SA Tomorrow-based project prioritization criteria and methodology for ALL street projects in the 2017 Bond election. - 2.
-Develop a performance-based programming process that is based on achieving the City's Comprehensive Plan goals and transportation objectives to rate, rank and prioritize projects as a basis of allocating funding in the capital improvement program. - 3.
+Develop a logical, defensible and understandable performance-based programming process that is based on achieving the City's Comprehensive Plan goals and transportation objectives.
+The implementation program should rely on this process to rate, rank and prioritize projects as a basis of allocating funding in the capital improvement program. - 3.
 Implement targets that designate funds for projects that improve ALL modes, including walking, biking, and transit-supportive. - 4.
 Allocate necessary funding and adopt needed policies to support VIA implementation of improved transit such as Primo service on Zarzamora and SW Military. - 5.
 Investigate all potential funding opportunities and develop a comprehensive funding strategy, including applicable new or unused revenue opportunities, to program and fund identified capital improvements.